tomkregenbild/stream-deck-plugin-notion-tasks/docs/generic-plugin-adaption.md

 ### 🚨 **Critical (Must Fix)**

 1. **Priority system configuration** - Blocks users with different priority values
-2. **Missing UI fields for active features** - `pillarProp` and `projectProp` are actively used for categorization but not exposed in UI
+2. **Missing UI fields for active features** - Some configuration fields may be missing from the UI

 ### 🔶 **High (Should Fix)**